toptierlabs/api_explorer/README.md

 ```

-Set thread dsafe mode in development.rb (or the right environment)
+Set thread safe mode in development.rb (or the right environment)

 ```
 config.thread_safe!